MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/cannot-create-desktop-flow-connection-from-a-shared-canvas-app.md

 1. Close the shared app.
 2. Open the **Connections** page.
 3. Select **New connection** > **Desktop flows**.
-4. Create your connection.
+4. Create a connection.
 The **Machine or machine group** field is functional and provides a list of user-available devices.

    :::image type="content" source="media/cannot-create-desktop-flow-connection-from-a-shared-canvas-app/correct-connection-creation-form.png" alt-text="Screenshot that shows the correct desktop flows connection creation form.":::